How to Accept Contactless Payments (2026 Guide, No Reader)

 Tap to Pay often eliminates the need for bulky or expensive hardware.

-Some systems still require a card reader, but many — like JIM — work directly from your mobile device, reducing your upfront investment and simplifying your toolkit.
+Some systems still require a card reader, but many, like JIM, work directly from your mobile device, reducing your upfront investment and simplifying your toolkit.

 Flexible and mobile

-Every transaction is processed securely, your money is available in seconds¹ after the sale is approved and you only pay a flat 1.99% fee.
+Every transaction is processed securely, your money is available in seconds¹ after the sale is approved, and you only pay a flat 1.99% fee.

-It’s a fast, affordable way to run your business from anywhere.
+It is a fast, affordable way to run your business from anywhere.

-Which types of business should accept contactless payments
+Which types of business should accept contactless payments?

-They're becoming a must-have for small businesses and independent professionals across a wide range of industries.
+Contactless payments are not just for big retail chains or trendy cafés.
+They are a must-have for small businesses and independent professionals across a wide range of industries.

 Here are some of the most common business types that benefit from accepting contactless payments: